Robin Snyderman

 A native of the Chicago area, prior to founding BRicK, Robin served as Vice President of Community Development for the Metropolitan Planning Council (MPC) from 2006 through 2012, after initially joining as housing director in 1998.
 While at MPC, Robin managed the launch and growth of several nationally recognized efforts, promoting regional collaborations and securing resources for trailblazing initiatives in the areas of interjurisdictional municipal coordination, employer-assisted housing, public housing reform and local, state and federal policy innovation.

-Robin is a Fellow of Leadership Greater Chicago, a graduate of Colorado College and Harvard University’s Executive Education Program for Senior Executives in State and Local Government, which is part of the John F. Kennedy School of Government, and completed terms of service for the City of Evanston’s Housing Commission, for the affordable housing committee of the Federal Home Loan Bank, and as faculty at Northwestern University’s Master of Arts in Public Policy and Administration Program.
+Robin is a Fellow of Leadership Greater Chicago, a graduate of Colorado College and Harvard University’s Executive Education Program for Senior Executives in State and Local Government (part of the John F. Kennedy School of Government), and completed terms of service for the City of Evanston’s Housing Commission, the affordable housing committee of the Federal Home Loan Bank, and as faculty at Northwestern University’s Master of Arts in Public Policy and Administration Program.
+Robin and her family reside in Evanston, IL and spend as much of their summers as possible in the wilderness (but not without WiFi) of Manitoulin Island.